tidymodels/tidymodels.org-legacy/content/start/models/index.markdown

 # Introduction

 How do you create a statistical model using tidymodels?
 In this article, we will walk you through the steps.
-We start with data for modeling, learn how to specify and train models with different engines, and understand why these functions are designed this way.
+We start with data for modeling, learn how to specify and train models with different engines using the [parsnip package](https://tidymodels.github.io/parsnip/), and understand why these functions are designed this way.

 This article requires that you have the following packages installed: readr, rstanarm, and tidymodels.